ProjectPythia/pythia-foundations/foundations/github/basic-git.md

 ### Checking out a previous commit

+Let's say you want to retrieve the file `sample.txt` from the previous commit.
+Two possible reasons why:

+1. You just want to take a quick look at something in the previous commit, but then go back to the current version.
+That's what we'll do here.
+2. Maybe you don't like the most recent commit and want to do some new edits _starting from the previous commit_ -- in effect, undoing the most recent commit and going back in time.
+The simplest way to do this is to _create a new branch_ starting from the previous commit.
+We'll cover branches more fully in the next lesson.

-Let's say we want to retrieve the file `sample.txt` from the previous commit.
-We can do this using `git checkout` and the unique number code which you can just copy and paste from the `git log` output:
+To retrieve the previous commit, just use `git checkout` and the unique number code which you can just copy and paste from the `git log` output:

 ```bash
 git checkout 35fcbd991f911e170df550db58f74a082ba18b50